darioperez/critical-hit-portfolio-2021-refresh/content/projects/europe-shuttle.md

 ## The Outcome.

-We designed a new logo and essential brand styleguide for Europe Shuttle to represent their new vision and goals.
+I designed a new logo and essential brand styleguide for Europe Shuttle to represent their new vision and goals.

 <img class="mb-6" src="/projects-assets/europe-shuttle/ES - Logo.png" />
 <img class="mb-6" src="/projects-assets/europe-shuttle/ES - Brand Colors.png" />